 #> [1] "character"

-## Sort them and obtain a factor
+## Sort them and obtain a factor.
+Notice that it's a named

 sort_clusters(clus)